christopherzc/christopherzc.github.io/_pages/about.md

 In general, I am interested in all things Natural Language Processing (NLP), Reinforcement Learning (RL) and any systems that collaborate with people to improve the human experience as a whole.
 I see the future of AI as one where people work alongside intelligent systems rather than one where we are replaced by them.

-In otherwords, I want AI to do my laundry and help me write, not do the writing for me while I do my laundry.
+In otherwords, I want AI to do my laundry and help me write.
+Not do the writing for me while I do my laundry.

 Prior to this, I did my Master's at the Georgia Institute of Technology under the guidance of Dr. Thad Starner and Dr. Mark Riedl.
 While I was not fortunate enough to have the bandwidth to do research with him, I also served as the Head Graduate Teaching Assistant for Dr. Thomas Ploetz, who in turn served as an amazing mentor as well.